ELeeAstro/Exo-FMS_column_semigrey/README.md

 Elspeth KH Lee - May 2021

-This is one part of a series of codes that build upon different two-stream approaches and schemes, primarily useful for the GCM modelling community.
+This is one part of a series of codes that build upon different two-stream approaches and schemes, primarily useful for the GCM modeling community.
-This is the semi-grey version, where one band is in the visible, representing incident radiation from a host star, and one band in the IR, representing the internal radiation propigating inside the planetary atmosphere.
+This is the semi-grey version, where one band is in the visible, representing incident radiation from a host star, and one band in the IR, representing the internal radiation propagating inside the planetary atmosphere.

 Some useful references for semi-grey RT modelling are: \
 Guillot (2010) \